-The course is limited to 10 places.
-We welcome applications from final-year undergraduate and from postgraduate students in liberal arts, classics, history and archaeology, and from students with no prior background wishing to take this course as an intensive introduction to the subject.
+The course is limited to 12 students.
+We welcome applications from final-year undergraduate and from postgraduate students in liberal arts, classics, history and archaeology, and from students with no prior background in Byzantine studies wishing to take this course as an intensive introduction to the subject.
 The course is also open to lifelong learners, and is open to all international and worldwide applicants.

-The next course in Byzantine Archaeology and History is scheduled to run 13 – 26 June 2021.
-Please see below for a course programme, flyer, and application form.
+The next postgraduate course in Byzantine Archaeology and History will take place 22 July – 3 August 2023.
+Please see below for an indicative course programme.

 Applications for the course will open in November 2023.